-E. All cheerleading uniforms will be worn by members only.
+E. All cheerleading uniforms will be worn by members only, including issued team gear.

 B. Members will be required to turn in fundraising money on particular dates set by the coach.
 Failure to do so will result in one demerit for each day the money is late.

 A. Members must ride the bus to and from all out of town games, competitions, or other events.
 Only parental permission, communicated by that parent, will release the cheerleader to ride home with that parent only.
 Special permission must be granted in writing to the coach.

 B. Members are responsible for their equipment for the duration of the trip.

 C. Members must conduct themselves appropriately and responsibly on all trips as representatives of EMS ISD.
 Members must adhere to the student code of conduct.

 Revision of the constitution after initial annual approval shall follow the steps outlined in the Administrative Guideline for Student Organization Constitutions.
 The constitution is reviewed each year prior to tryouts and goes into effect upon tryouts for the upcoming year.

 The high school principal assigns coaches for each cheer squad on a yearly basis.

 The principal will assign facilities as needed for all practices and meetings.